If you haven’t been feeling well and you’ve been wondering if there’s a way to cure a sinus cold naturally, this should definitely help you out!

 If you’ve been struggling with sinus congestion and general stuffiness I highly recommend you give this one a try!
 Let me know how it works for you if you do and if it really does cure a sinus cold!

-I do have to make a point to remind you that I’m not a doctor, just a mom who likes to share things that help her out in daily life.
+I do have to make a point to remind you that I’m not a doctor, just a mom who likes to share things that help her out in daily life, like this trick for how to cure a sinus cold.
 This post should in no way be taken as medical advice and is intended to be used for informational and entertainment purposes only.

 Do you have any favorite tips for helping to cure a sinus cold?
 I would love to hear about them!
 I can always use another trick up my sleeve to get my family through cold and flu season!